 7. A Grouping dialog box will appear.
 Select years and months (or quarters whatever you want).
 Then click Ok.

-The new look of the report will be like:
+The new look of the report will be like this:

-10. From Grand Totals drop down menu, select On For Columns Only to remove the Grand Total column appears at the right side.
+10. From the Grand Totals drop down menu, select On For Columns Only to remove the Grand Total column that appears on the right side.

 11. Then make a heading of % Change in 2013-14 in E4 and % Change in 2014-15 in F4.

 12. In E5, type a formula =ABS(C5/B5-1) and in F5, type a formula =ABS(D5/BC5-1).
 Do not use the mouse or arrow keys to select any cell.

 13. Now go to E5 and right click then select Format Cells.